erezmus/erezmus.github.io/src/posts/doing-layouts-with-vue.md

 ![Blog Page](/images/doing-layouts-with-vue/02-blog-page.png)

-We can see that the it's not using the `BlogLayout` layout component, which is what we expect as don't have a way for the page components to set the `layout` property in the `App` component.
+We can see that the it's not using the `BlogLayout` layout component, which is what we expect as we don't have a way for the page components to set the `layout` property in the `App` component.

 The way we'll do this is by setting an option called `layout` in our components: